ysngwn/rididecrypt/README.md

   * Books will be decrypted with proper titles
 * Instead of decrypting to the original path, output path can be specified.
 By default, decrypted books will be written to `./books`
 * Command-line options to list books and decrypt all books

+Previous version is available in the `v0` branch

 ### Built With

 * Hatred for DRM